Get the ArenaCoach Desktop App

 Cognitive Heliotrope+23 Primary Stat and opponent's failed interrupt attempts grant Precognition

-Flawless Quick Amethyst
+Flawless Versatile Amethyst

-Flawless Quick Amethyst+16 Mastery & +7 Haste
+Flawless Versatile Amethyst+16 Mastery & +7 Versatility

 Embellishments